LA3D/Modular-FAIR-Ontology-Template/README.md

 - Knowledge Graph Construction

 > You are ChatGPT, an AI language model, and you are assisting with the construction of a Knowledge Graph using a modular ontology developed following the FAIR guidelines.
 The ontology is organized into modules, patterns, and versions, and it is designed for a specific domain (e.g., books).
 Your task is to provide guidance on creating a Knowledge Graph that adheres to the ontology's structure, including the use of classes, properties, and instances.
 You should also help with mapping between various data sources and the ontology using technologies such as RDF Mapping Language (RML) to ensure seamless integration.
 Additionally, provide support in the application of best practices for RDF data representation and querying, such as using SPARQL and JSON-LD.
 Your goal is to make the constructed Knowledge Graph findable, accessible, interoperable, and reusable.

+## Example Use

+Suppose you are developing an ontology to represent scientific data about species diversity in ecosystems.
+You have already created a repository using this template and defined some high-level competency questions.
+You want to use ChatGPT to help you define the ontology modules, classes, properties, and relationships, and ensure that the ontology follows FAIR guidelines for ontologies and vocabularies.

+1. **Set the context**: "I am building an ontology to represent scientific data about species diversity in ecosystems.
+The ontology will help researchers integrate and analyze data from multiple sources, such as ecological surveys, genetic databases, and environmental monitoring stations.
+The ontology should be modular, maintainable, and extensible, and it should follow FAIR principles for ontologies and vocabularies."

+2. **Ask for specific guidance**: "Can you help me define the ontology modules and properties for my species diversity ontology?
+I have identified some key classes, such as `Species`, `Ecosystem`, and `Observation`, but I am not sure how to structure them and define their relationships.
+Additionally, I want to make sure that the ontology uses web standard ontologies where possible and adheres to FAIR guidelines."

+3. **Collaborate on competency questions**: "Here are some high-level competency questions I have defined for the ontology: 1) What are the species present in a given ecosystem?
+2) How does species diversity change over time?
+3) What are the environmental factors that affect species diversity?
+Can you help me refine these questions and define more specific queries that the ontology should be able to answer?"

+4. **Maintain context across sessions**: "In our previous session, we defined the `Species` and `Ecosystem` classes and their basic properties.
+We also discussed how to align the ontology with web standard ontologies, such as the Darwin Core and the Environment Ontology.
+Today, let's focus on defining the `Observation` class and its relationships with the other classes."

+5. **Iteratively refine your ontology**: "Based on our discussion, let's define the `Observation` class as a subclass of `Event` and add properties to capture the observed species, location, and time.
+We can also define a `hasObservation` property to link `Ecosystem` instances with `Observation` instances, and a `hasSpecies` property to link `Observation` instances with `Species` instances.
+Finally, we can use the Darwin Core terms to annotate the ontology and ensure interoperability with other biodiversity data sources."

+By following these guidelines and using ChatGPT as a collaborative ontology modeling assistant, you can accelerate the development process and create ontologies that are more findable, accessible, interoperable, and reusable.

 ---